- What is Halotherapy or Salt Therapy?

 - There is great concern that if this Salt Therapy safe for children?

 This natural treatment is completely safe for children with no potential harmful effects.
-In children, the effectiveness and the pace of recovery is faster than.
-The Children therapy room, is equipped with books, puzzles, and toys so that they may enjoy while receiving the benefits of salt therapy.
+In children, the effectiveness and the pace of recovery are faster than.
+The Children’s therapy room is equipped with books, puzzles, and toys so that they may enjoy while receiving the benefits of salt therapy.

 - Can electronics be brought into the salt rooms?

-The electronics could be damaged by salt so it is encouraged that you place such devices in pocket, under a piece of clothing or in a plastic bag as we are not responsible for any damaged items.
-Within the salt room, usage of cell phone is strictly prohibited.
-Moreover, cell phones should be on complete silent mode not even vibration is permitted.
+The electronics could be damaged by salt so it is encouraged that you place such devices in the pocket, under a piece of clothing, or in a plastic bag as we are not responsible for any damaged items.
+Within the salt room, usage of a cell phone is strictly prohibited.
+Moreover, cell phones should be on complete silent mode, not even vibration is permitted.

 - Is there research to support Salt Therapy (halotherapy)?